flybits/humanai-agents/README.md

 # Human-AI Agents Enabled with ID-RAG
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-📄 Official code for our paper "ID-RAG: Identity Retrieval-Augmented Generation for Long-Horizon Persona Coherence in Generative Agents" (arXiv pre-print coming soon).
+📄 Official code for our paper "ID-RAG: Identity Retrieval-Augmented Generation for Long-Horizon Persona Coherence in Generative Agents" ([see our arXiv preprint](https://arxiv.org/abs/2509.25299)).
 Our work is accepted at LLAIS 2025: Workshop on LLM-Based Agents for Intelligent Systems, at ECAI 2025.

 The code runs a social simulation of AI agents participating in a mayoral election.
-It implements and compares our novel ID-RAG architecture against baseline models to show how an explicit identity module can significantly improve an agent's long-term persona coherence.
+It implements and compares Human-AI Agents using ID-RAG against baseline generative agents to show how an explicit identity module can significantly improve an agent's long-term persona coherence.

 ## How ID-RAG Works
 Standard generative agents can suffer from "persona drift" over long interactions.
 ID-RAG addresses this by giving agents an explicit, structured sense of self, ensuring their actions are always informed by their core identity.